hossslgs-cyber/SPOTIFY-TECH-STACK/README.md

  Backend – What Works Behind the Scenes

-Java and Scala → These are strong tools programmers use to write the engine of Spotify — the part that handles things like finding songs, saving playlists, and making features work. �
+Java and Scala → These are strong tools programmers use to write the engine of Spotify — the part that handles things like finding songs, saving playlists, and making features work.
-GitHub

 (Think of it like the motor inside a robot that does all the hard work.)

 Database – Where All the Data Lives

-Cassandra → A big storage box that can save lots of information very fast (like what songs you like and listen to). � GitHub
+Cassandra → A big storage box that can save lots of information very fast (like what songs you like and listen to).

-PostgreSQL → Another storage box that’s better for organized information. � GitHub
+PostgreSQL → Another storage box that’s better for organized information.

 (Databases are like big libraries where Spotify stores data.)

  Streaming Tools

-Apache Kafka → This is like a super‑fast message messenger that helps Spotify send music and data to millions of people without slowing down. �
+Apache Kafka → This is like a super‑fast message messenger that helps Spotify send music and data to millions of people without slowing down.
-GitHub
 (It helps move data fast — like songs and play counts — all the time.)

  API & Login Stuff

-Spotify API – This is like a set of rules for how apps can ask Spotify for information. � GitHub
+Spotify API – This is like a set of rules for how apps can ask Spotify for information.

-OAuth 2.0 & Tokens – These are like secure keys that make sure only you can access your account safely. � GitHub
+OAuth 2.0 & Tokens – These are like secure keys that make sure only you can access your account safely

 (APIs and tokens help different parts of the app talk to each other and keep you